dfinity/portal/docs/references/http-gateway-protocol-spec.md

 The `IC-CertificateExpression` header carries additional information instructing the HTTP Gateway how to reconstruct the certification, it can instruct the HTTP Gateway to:

-- Exclude the complete request/response pair or the request only
+- Exclude the complete request/response pair or the request only.
-- Include specific request headers
+- Include specific request headers.
-- Include specific request URL query parameters
+- Include specific request URL query parameters.
-- Include or exclude specific response headers
+- Include or exclude specific response headers.

 The format of the `IC-CertificateExpression` header is as follows: